Skip to main content Skip to footer

 Nearly 80% of Salford residents now live within 15-minute walk of a Digital Hub

-More households are within 1km of vital digital support
+More households within 1km of vital digital support

 Together, we’re closing the digital divide—one hub at a time.